One of the worst things that you can do to your natural hair is to deny it moisture.

 Water is the only thing that can give your hair moisture.
 The days of adding grease to our hair as a way to moisturise has long gone.

-You can choose to either do the LOC method in the morning or at night time, whichever suits you best.
+You can choose to either do the LOC method in the morning or at night time as part of your routine, whichever suits you best.

 I prefer doing it in the mornings as this is generally when I tend to style my hair but you might be the opposite to me and evenings might work better for you.